 Founded in 2004, the Xlab - more formally, the Experimental Social Science Laboratory - is a laboratory for conducting experiment-based investigations of issues of interest to social scientists.

 Xlab provides resources to support UC Berkeley’s world class research such as providing access to participant pools, experiment coordination, payment support, access to softwares, grants and more.
-Xlab is located in UC Berkeley’s Hearst Gymnasium and contains 36 computers, group study rooms.
+Xlab is located in UC Berkeley’s Thomas Long Business Library and contains 36 computers.
 It also provides technical and administrative support.
 Xlab supports in-lab, online, mobile, and external in-person experiments.
 Xlab was established with a grant from National Science Foundation and the Vice Chancellor for Research.
 Xlab is supported by the Dean of the Haas School of Business.

 Professor Don Moore

 Don A. Moore

 Faculty Director: 2014 - present

 Don A. Moore is an Associate Professor of the Management of Organizations Group at the Haas School of Business.
 His research interests focus on overconfidence, including when people think they are better than they are, when they think they are better than others, and when they are too sure they know the truth.
 His work examines overconfidence in decision-making, negotiation, and ethical choice.